From Paradigm Shift to Audit Rift: Empirical Analysis and Validation of Security Audit Methodologies for Asynchronous Smart Contract Systems: Related Work

 \subsection{Smart Contract Vulnerabilities beyond TON}

-Currently researchers of smart contract vulnerabilities predominantly focus on the Solidity language and the Ethereum blockchain.
+Currently, researchers of smart contract vulnerabilities predominantly focus on the Solidity language and the Ethereum blockchain.
 Atzei et al.~\cite{Atzei2017} provided the first comprehensive analysis, classifying 12 vulnerabilities into three levels: Solidity, EVM, and blockchain.
 Subsequent studies have further refined this classification.
-Chen et al.~\cite{Chen2022a} used posts on StackExchange to identify vulnerabilities and categorize them according to security levels, while Zhang et al.~\cite{Zhang2020b} collected bugs from academic literature and open-source projects, offering a categorization based on sources of error.
+Chen et al.~\cite{Chen2022a} used StackExchange posts to identify vulnerabilities and categorize them according to security levels, while Zhang et al.~\cite{Zhang2020b} collected bugs from academic literature and open-source projects, offering a categorization based on the source of errors.
 Soud et al.~\cite{Soud2024} integrated existing classification schemes, identifying 47 unique patterns from 2143 vulnerabilities and grouping them into 11 categories.

 While these studies provide a robust foundation for understanding vulnerabilities in Solidity smart contracts, they also highlight the dominance of language-specific and network-specific coding issues.
 This underscores the need for tailored methodologies in other ecosystems, such as the TON blockchain, which employs the FunC programming language and features a sharding mechanism for scalability.
 Our work addresses this gap by proposing a comprehensive audit checklist tailored to TON smart contracts.